OBDViz

 Multi-Axis Timeline Graphs

-Compare engine RPM, speeds, temperatures, and gear coordinates simultaneously.
-The analyzer automatically groups data columns by unit types onto separate axis tracks.
+Compare engine RPM, speeds, temperatures, and throttle coordinates simultaneously.
+The analyzer automatically groups data columns by unit types onto separate axis tracks, supporting all major logging tools.

 Dynamic Gauge Playback